Junk vehicles on your property

 Thousands of abandoned, junk vehicles lie rusting in yards, ravines, parking lots and open spaces throughout King County.
 In addition to being an eyesore, these vehicles damage the environment and attract more illegal dumping.
 However, getting rid of an abandoned junk vehicle is not always as simple as calling a wrecking yard to haul it away.

-If you have the vehicle’s title
+If you own the vehicle and have the vehicle's title

 If you own the vehicle but have lost the title